 - And many, many more.

-Other groups and clubs that have assisted and supported in the Shacks Projects;
+Other groups, clubs & organisations that have assisted and are supportive of the Shacks Crew projects;

 - The WA 4wd Association;